PyJim/grading_system/README.md

 Open your browser and navigate to http://localhost:5000/ to access the login page.

 ### Web Version
-This app has been hosted at {Hosting Services}.
-Visit {URL} to try it out.
+This app will soon be hosted and made accessible for all.

 ## Conclusion
 The Online Grading System is an easy-to-use, efficient tool for tracking academic progress.
 It provides a platform for both teachers and students to manage grades and courses.